t0bes1/football-stats/README.md

 ![CI interface](documentation/form-report-eu9y.png)

-Finally a user can also input new match data, using option #6:
+Finally a user can also input new match data (appearances, goals, conceded goals), using option #6:

 ![CI interface](documentation/data-input-eu9y.png)

-The project data is stored in a google sheet:
+The project data is stored in a google sheet (3 tabs):

 ![Data](documentation/gspread-eu9y.png)

 ## Technical Diagram

-The logic and technical workflow was designed in advance (using Miro), ensuring a sound game play flow:
+The logic and technical workflow was designed in advance (using Miro), ensuring a sound program user experience flow:

 ![Game Logic](documentation/footall-stats-technical-flow.jpg)

 ---
 ## Technologies Used

-- [Pyton](https://www.python.org/) was used to add the technical logic of the project.
+- [Pyton](https://www.python.org/) was used to code the technical logic of the project.
-- [Google Sheets](https://docs.google.com/spreadsheets/) - was used to store the project data.
+- [Google Sheets](https://docs.google.com/spreadsheets/) was used to store the project data.
 - [Miro](https://miro.com/templates/diagrams/) was used to sketch the technical diagram.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
-- [Heroku]() was used to deploy the project (using also node.js).
+- [Heroku](https://dashboard.heroku.com/) was used to deploy the project (using also node.js).

 The following Python projects were used to add additional functionality:
 - [gspread](https://docs.gspread.org/en/latest/) to access the Google sheets data store via an API
 - [simple term menu](https://pypi.org/project/simple-term-menu/0.4.4/) to allow the main program menu to be created

-The "os" and "time" libraries were also used for simple UX commands
+The "os" and "time" libraries were also used for adding simple UX features

 ---
 ## Design

-The Command Line UI was enhanced using a Python library [Colorama](https://pypi.org/project/colorama/)
+The Command Line UI was enhanced with various colours, using a Python library [Colorama](https://pypi.org/project/colorama/)

 ## Testing